Enchanted (film): Development

 The initial script of Enchanted, written by Bill Kelly, was bought by Disney's Touchstone Pictures and Sonnenfeld/Josephson Productions for a reported sum of $450,000 in September 1997.
 The script was written for three years, but it was thought to be unsuitable for Walt Disney Pictures because it was "a racier R-rated movie", inspired by the adult-risque comedy movies in the 1980s and 1990s such as Fast Times at Ridgemont High and American Pie.
 The first draft of the script had Giselle being mistaken for a stripper when she arrives in New York City.
 To the frustration of Kelly, the screenplay was rewritten several times, first by Rita Hsiao and then by Todd Alcott.
 The film was initially scheduled to be released in 2002 with Rob Marshall as director but he withdrew due to "creative differences" between the producers and him.
 In 2001, director Jon Turteltaub was set to direct the film but he left soon after, later working with Disney and Jerry Bruckheimer on the National Treasure franchise.
 Adam Shankman became the film's director in 2003, while Bob Schooley and Mark McCorkle were hired by Disney to rewrite the script once again.
 At the time, Disney considered offering the role of Giselle to Kate Hudson or Reese Witherspoon.
 However, the project did not take off.

-On May 25, 2005, Variety reported that Kevin Lima had been hired as director and Bill Kelly had returned to the project to write a new version of the script.
+On May 25, 2005, Variety reported that Kevin Lima (who previously directed Tarzan and 102 Dalmatians) had been hired as director and Bill Kelly had returned to the project to write a new version of the script.
 Lima worked with Kelly on the script to combine the main plot of Enchanted with the idea of a "loving homage" to Disney's heritage.
 He created visual storyboard printouts that covered the story of Enchanted from beginning to end, which filled an entire floor of a production building.
 After Lima showed them to Dick Cook, the chairman of the Walt Disney Studios, he received the green light for the project and a budget of $85 million.
 Lima began designing the world of Andalasia and storyboarding the movie before a cast was chosen to play the characters.
 After the actors were hired, he was involved in making the final design of the movie, which made sure the animated characters look like their real-life counterparts.